sourcegraph/learn/posts/how-to-make-a-composer-package.md

 language='php'
 />

-This is a less complex test because we don't need a Guzzle client because this variable needs to be checked before the call to the API.
+This is a less complex test as we don't need a Guzzle client because this variable needs to be checked before the call to the API.

 ## Implement the package class